What is Anchore Enterprise

 Identify Vulnerabilities and Security Risks

 Using the SBOM, Anchore Enterprise matches software components against multiple vulnerability data sources including the National Vulnerability Database (NVD), GitHub Security Advisories (GHSA), and vendor-specific feeds for distributions like RHEL, Debian, Ubuntu, Alpine, and more.
 A precision matching algorithm selects the most accurate data source for each component, reducing false positives and false negatives.
-Anchore Enterprise also enriches vulnerability data with EPSS (Exploit Prediction Scoring System) scores and CISA KEV (Known Exploited Vulnerabilities) status to help prioritize remediation.
+Anchore Enterprise also enriches vulnerability data with EPSS (Exploit Prediction Scoring System) scores and CISA KEV (Known Exploited Vulnerabilities) status.
+The computed Anchore Score, our composite multi-factor risk index, helps to organize vulnerabilities by impact to prioritize remediation.

 Beyond vulnerabilities, Anchore Enterprise detects malware using ClamAV signatures, identifies embedded secrets and credentials, and flags misconfigurations.